quarkusio/quarkus-web-lab/2-blog/deck.md

 ---

-## Qute Web

-In this part, we are going to prepare:
+## Part 2 - The Blog

+With the blog posts from db, use Qute and Web-Bundler to show:
-- the blog index page with all the posts
+- A page with all the blog posts
-- the post page to show the content
+- A detail page with the content

----

-## Generate statiq

-Let's generate our blog to a static site and try to serve it locally (for testing purpose).
+And Generate a static website to be deployed on a static server.

+--

+👀 Tour of the base code

+--

+👻 Have fun!